agmsbush/gke-dev-to-prod-app/README.md

 ## TODO

 - Add functionality for Developer will to use Skaffold in dev mode with development Kubernetes environment (minikube, KIND, remote GKE, k3s, etc.) + Cloud Code with minikube
-- Add context to env repo for operators
 - Add .gcloudignore file to limit what triggers builds
-- Update with buildpacks + Skaffold